 It is now nearly two months since I left Birkbeck University of London (BBK) having formally retired from the University of Nottingham some 10 years earlier.
 My commitment has always been to real world health-related research and that is where … Continue reading

-Since leaving Birkbeck University of London, I am proud to have been awarded an Honorary Chair in Psychosocial Oncology in the School of Medicine at the University of Aberdeen.
-This is effectively a renewal of my previous Honorary post there … Continue reading
+Since leaving Birkbeck University of London, I am proud to have been awarded an Honorary Chair in Occupational Health specialising in long term conditions and working life in the School of Medicine at the University of Aberdeen.
+This is effectively … Continue reading

 After nearly 10 years, I am leaving Birkbeck University of London on 2nd October 2020.
 I will be giving an online Valedictory Lecture on Thursday 1st October – 10.30 to 11.15 on Teams: Looking Forward Looking Back Again.
 All are … Continue reading